learn-co-students/devise_lab-v-000/README.md

 > won't see them either.

-So all this explanation and code comes down to this: We write important data to unix environment variables and we pass those variables' special information to `config.omniauth`.
+So all this explanation and code comes down to this: We write important data to shell environment variables and we pass those variables' special information to `config.omniauth`.

 This might sound confusing, but the alternative would be to store our login key